ctb/surely/README.txt

 to run this.  bowtie 0.12.7 is the latest release of bowtie 1, and will work.

-You will also need screed,
+You will also need screed v0.7, latest from

        http://github.com/ctb/screed/

 installed in your PYTHONPATH.

-You also need pygr.
-I'm trying to fix that, it's not a very important requirement :).

 CTB 3/2012